fevemania/CarND-LaneLines-P1/writeup_template.md

 (6) After draw line on roi, use cv2.addWeighted method to linearly blend roi_with_line and original_img with RGB color space

-If you'd like to include images to show how the pipeline works, here is how to include an image:

 <!--![alt text][image1]-->

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when

 The biggest shortcoming I think is that color select criterion is hard code.
-It really restrict to fit only on the simple situation the homework provided for us.
+Though it dramatically improve the stablity of two lane lines, it really restrict to fit only on the simple situation the homework provided for us.

+* Following picture show the situation of applying grayscale and colorselect on challenge.mp4.

+![image6]
+![image7]
+![image8]
+![image9]

 Imagine when the car pass through the lane with no street lamp in the dark night, maybe the color select will accidently ignore white or yellow lanes.